thunderheadone/one-sdk-ios/README.md

 By default, `excludeInteractionPath` returns `false`.

-### Disable automatic interaction detection
+### Disable automatic Interaction detection

-You can disable automatic interaction detection by calling the method `disableAutomaticInteractionDetection:` and passing `true` as a parameter, as shown below:
+You can disable automatic Interaction detection by calling the method `disableAutomaticInteractionDetection:` and passing `true` as a parameter, as shown below:

 Swift:
 ```swift